-When use of the self-contained water system is desired, turn the "Water Pump" switch on.
-The "Pump On" light will illuminate when the pump switch is on and the system is operable.
+When you want to use the self-contained water system, turn on the "Water Pump" switch on the monitor panel.
+The "Pump On" light will illuminate when the pump switch is turned on.
 Water will be available as soon as a faucet is opened.
-Refer to "Water Pump" for additional information on the water pump and initial startup.